Ebola crisis highlights China's philanthropic shortfall

 ROADS, CLINICS

-Charity experts say Chinese construction firms with projects in Liberia, Guinea or Sierra Leone - the three countries most affected by the Ebola outbreak - could donate building materials and labour.
+Charity experts say Chinese construction firms with projects in Liberia, Guinea or Sierra Leone - the three countries most affected by the Ebola outbreak - could donate building materials and labor.

 "Building firms could easily step in and say: 'we'll help you clear roads and put in emergency roads and clinics'," said Gary Rieschel, managing partner at Qiming Venture Partners.
 "If they put their shoulders behind moving some of the infrastructure for healthcare, they could be incredibly valuable."